kleinee/jns/notes.md

+# 8 Apr 2017
+* Changed Julia installation to the brand new Raspbian packages.

 # 5 Apr 2017
 * The release notes of notebook 5.0.0 encourage to try JupyterLab.
 It is seriously impressive - even on Pi.